Vanishing ordered moment in the frustrated triangular lattice antiferromagnet CuNdO$_2$: Results and Discussion

 To investigate the thermal evolution of this spin excitation, we collected identical spectra for temperatures between $0.05$~K and $4$~K. The $Q$-integrated spectra (Fig.~\ref{fig:FOCUS}(c)) show that an inelastic peak is clearly resolved only below approximately $1$~K, while it merges with the quasi-elastic scattering at higher temperatures.
 To quantify the temperature dependence, we subtracted the $4~$K data set from each lower temperature data set and fitted the resulting inelastic peak to a Gaussian profile of variable area.
 The temperature dependence of this integrated area, shown in the top right inset of Fig.~\ref{fig:FOCUS}(c), indicates that the inelastic peak develops within the critical thermal region of the magnetic ordering at $T_N = 0.78$~K.

 Given the weakly dispersive nature of the observed spin excitation in CuNdO$_2$, we conducted inelastic neutron scattering measurements with enhanced energy resolution using $E_i=2.27$~meV ($\lambda=6$~\AA) incident neutrons.
-The resulting 0.05~K spectrum, after subtracting a 4~K background, is shown in Fig.\ref{fig:FOCUS}(d).
+The resulting 0.05~K spectrum, after subtracting a 4~K background, is shown in Fig.~\ref{fig:FOCUS}(d).
 A Gaussian fit to the data, integrated over momentum transfers $Q=[1,1.2]~\angstrom^{-1}$, shows the magnon mode is centered at $0.27(2)$~meV with a full width at half maximum (FWHM) of 0.06(1)~meV, which is comparable to the instrumental resolution of 0.04~meV.
+While neutron absorption effects strongly suppress the low $Q$ scattering, we can resolve weak dispersion in this higher resolution measurement.

 Despite the absence of resolvable magnetic Bragg peaks, this measurement of the collective spin dynamics allows us to identify the likely magnetic ground state of CuNdO$_2$.
 We consider a minimal model of nearest-neighbor XXZ spins sitting on a triangular lattice: